 A secret to a successful introduction of Montessori in the home is to take small steps, develop a budget, and design an ideal environment that you can keep adding to.

-And if you'd like to take a deep dive into Montessori in the Home, check out a webinar that Heartmanity's founder, Jennifer Williams, conducted at Age of Montessori.
+Take a deep dive into Montessori in the Home, and check out a webinar that Heartmanity's founder, Jennifer Williams, participated in at Age of Montessori.
 Capitalize on the combined knowledge and experience of two experts totally over 50 years to make your job as a parent easier!
 And you’ll relax knowing your child’s development is being supported, too.

 - Increase harmony in your home and your child's hearts